To some, slow travel means time. It means spending weeks or months in a place to really understand it. For me, slow travel is a frame of mind.

 Renting a car or taking taxis does this really weird thing: It isolates you.
 Walking around and getting lost, ironically, situates you.
 Rent a bicycle.
 Listen to the music or the news station the bus driver has on the radio.
 Follow people who are moving purposefully.
 You might hear or discover something interesting.

 I saw a group of young children skipping along the sidewalk in downtown Chicago — in bathing suits.
 Odd, I thought.
 It was really hot that day though.
 Then I saw two women together, one pushing a stroller, with bikini tops on under their overalls, headed in the same direction.
 I was confused — is there a pool or something in the middle of this busy city?
 I decided to investigate.
 They were headed to Crown Fountain — an interactive art installation also functioning as a waterpark.
 Wish I’d had my bathing suit!

 Eat the food.

 Not the food you read about in the tourist guides.
 I like to try the restaurants I see locals eating at.
-I spent two days on a catamaran in Dominica, and thanks to Tom’s recon, we ate at a Marloe’s Snackette in the middle of Roseau.
+I spent two days on a catamaran in Dominica, and thanks to my partner’s recon, we ate at a Marloe’s Snackette in the middle of Roseau.
 Besides the two Coca-Cola bottles on the door, you wouldn’t know it was a restaurant if people weren’t coming out of it with Styrofoam containers.
 From the outside it was a house painted green among a sea of colourful houses (many of which were actually shops and cafés); from the inside, it was just a guy’s kitchen with bar stools in it.